Ecdysozoa I: Panarthropoda

 - Tegopeltida: Similar to trilobites without distinct cephalon

 - Helmetiids: Similar but lacking three body lobes.

-Trilobite tagmata from University of Bristol
+Trilobite tagmata from Wikipedia

 - Cephalon: (Head) with paired compound eyes, one pair of antennae )in front), and a pair of unspecialized biramous legs for each posterior segment

 - Thorax: One pair of biramous legs for each segment.

 - Pygidium: Posterior segments fused into a plate.
 Each segment with a pair of unspecialized biramous legs.
 In some cases a pair of antenna-like cerci are associated with the last segment.

 - Proparian: sutures meet the lateral margin anterior to the corner.